PercentEquals/CLL/CLL/README.md

 - defined

 Contains `defined` struct that holds vector of lines to execute when function is called.
-It allows for creation of functions inn CLL language.
+It allows for creation of functions in CLL language.

 - interpreter